 One day, this fellow comes along who wants to cross over.
 He’s determined to meet the Griffin, who is the Devil himself to the Christians.
 He’s such a candid fellow that we sit together and talk for some time.
 He tells me where he comes from and what he’s after.

 I really like this fellow, and I’m happy to carry him over.
 I hope to carry him back, too.
 Nobody has ever spoken to the Griffin, not for a long time, and certainly not a Christian!
 But the Griffin is the wisest creature in the world, so I can’t resist making a request.
 “When you get to the Griffin, will you ask him something for me?”

 “Will you ask him why I am forced to carry everybody over the lake?
 Is there any way I can be relieved of this duty?”

-Then I take my good friend up on my shoulders and carry him across the lake.
+What a good fellow.
+I hoist him up on my shoulders, and I carry him across the lake.

 Tall, Tall Ferryman in The Griffin, Grimms.
 Vintage picture, artist unknown.